-Essentially, a DBA will help you expand your business while controlling costs and minimizing the amount of paperwork you have to deal with.
+Essentially, the benefits of a DBA focus on helping you expand your business while controlling costs and minimizing the amount of paperwork you have to deal with.

 For sole proprietors: If you’re operating your business as a sole proprietor, then you’ll need to file for a DBA if your business has a different name than your own name.
 So, let’s say I’ve started a gardening business called Spring Flowers Gardening; I’ll need to file for a DBA for “Spring Flowers Gardening.”